sarveshsanikop/reaction-game/README.md

 2. **Click the Targets:** Click the cyan targets as quickly as possible when they appear on the screen.
 3. **Survive the Clock:** The game ends when the 30-second timer runs out.
 4. **Make the Leaderboard:** If your score is high enough, you'll be prompted to enter your name and save it to the local leaderboard\!

+---

+## 🐛 Known Issues

+-   There are currently no known issues with the application.
+All features are working as intended.